 - 1. The cable size of the protective earth cable shall be selected according to the AC power failure level, cable length, and protection type.
 The grounding wire connection must use the shortest connection route. - 2.
 For the cables with large current, parallel connection of small cables can be adopted to facilitate the installation. - 3.
-When selecting the battery cable size, the current value in Table 4.1 on page 38 shall be referred to, and a maximum voltage drop of 4 Vdc is allowed. - 4.
+When selecting the battery cable size, the current value in Table 4.1 on the previous page Table 1.1 on page 1 shall be referred to, and a maximum voltage drop of 4 Vdc is allowed. - 4.
 Do not form coils, so as to minimize the formation of EMI.